 No digital system is 100% secure.
 We work with your IT teams and management to draft incident response plans, and in the event of a breach, advise on data breach response and notification requirements.

 The GDPR is a new EU-wide regulation governing the processing of EU personal data, the transfer of European data abroad, and EU-specific data breach notification requirements.
-We provide data security consulting advice to US-based businesses on the potential risks and application of the GDPR to their data processing activities.
+We provide data protection & security consulting advice to US-based businesses on the potential risks and application of the GDPR to their data processing activities.

 As technology becomes even more intelligent, digital and online marketing companies are increasingly able to target advertising based on consumer tastes and preferences.
 Providers of direct marketing, ad-tech, and online behavioral advertising need to be cognizant of their opt-in or opt-out notifications, consent obligations, telemarketing and SMS marketing requirements, and other regulatory requirements.